 - Full Name: Asset Management Sync Account (optional)

-- Password/Verify Password: Strong 15-character password (store securely)
+- Password/Verify Password: Use a strong 15-character password and store it securely.

 - Force PW Change: Unchecked

-- Click Save and store the username and password for Asset Management.
+- Click Save, then store the username and password for use in Asset Management.

 Bearer Token Setup (Jamf Pro 10.26–10.48)